IvaAMarinova/TaskManager/README.md

 ### The task we were given in school:

-*To develop a web service using docker compose that has a frontend and a backend with two phases - build and production.
-The web service must have authentication and authorization to the openid provider, which is in the same infrastructure.
-Also, must store user data in DBMS cluster through load balancer.*
+*To develop a web service using Docker Compose that has a frontend and a backend with two phases - build and production.
+The web service must have authentication and authorization to the OpenID provider, which is in the same infrastructure.
+Also, must store user data in a DBMS cluster through a load balancer.*

 ## Technologies Used 🛠️

 ### Frontend
-- **HTML and CSS**: Plain old html and css 😊.
+- **Next.js**: A React framework for production that includes features like server-side rendering and static site generation.

 ### Backend
 - **Flask**: A lightweight WSGI web application framework in Python.